exasol/hadoop-etl-udfs/doc/kerberos.md

 Assuming the principal information for the JDBC connection is the same as for connection created above, you can just copy the CREATE CONNECTION statement previously created, specify a new name, and provide the JDBC connection string in TO field.
 Otherwise, you will need to execute the [create_kerberos_conn.py](../tools/create_kerberos_conn.py) Python script again with the correct information for the JDBC user.

 The EXPORT UDF uses the Apache Hive JDBC driver to execute the necessary statements.
 For most cases, the connection string should have a format similar to the following.
+See [JDBC Client Setup for a Secure Cluster](https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Clients#HiveServer2Clients-JDBCClientSetupforaSecureCluster) for details.
 ```
 'jdbc:hive2://hive-host:10000/;principal=hive/hive-host@EXAMPLE'
 ```